 I turn off the search and display network for my ads.
-I only want my ads to show up in the main feed when users search the exact terms I want them to.
+I only want my Google ad to show up in the main feed when users search the exact terms I want them to.
 This gives me greater control over my target audience and who responds to my ad.

 Be sure to optimize your campaign for lead generation.
-This tells google that the goal of the ad is to convert traffic into leads.
-This will help google serve your ads to those most likely to fill out a form on your website.
+This tells Google that the goal of the ad is to convert traffic into leads.
+This will help Google serve your ads to those potential buyers most likely to fill out a form on your website.

-Add your website in so google can track if the goal of leads is reached.
+Add your website so Google can track if the goal of leads is reached.
 If you have a specific goal success page, use that instead of your root domain.

 Campaigns by Zip Code

 I like to do my campaigns by zip code.
-If you live in a small market and don’t have many searches for a particular zip code you can use the entire city or county name.
+You can use the entire city or county name if you live in a small market and don’t have many searches for a particular zip code.
 Whichever is most relevant.

 Use what is most comfortable for you.
-I typically see google leads cost agents between $10-70 per lead.
-Usually the smaller the market the less expensive the leads cost.
-This will be sort of a trial and error thing.
-It also depends how well your landing page converts.
-If the site isn’t compelling enough, the cost per lead will be higher.
+I typically see Google leads cost agents between $10-70 per lead.
+Usually, the smaller the market, the less expensive the leads cost.
+This will be a trial-and-error thing.
+It also depends on how well your landing page converts.
+The cost per lead will be higher if the site isn’t compelling enough.

 I run the following extensions.
 Google will only use one extension at a time.
-Google automatically determines which extension to run most often after experimenting which ones improve the conversion of the ad.
+Google automatically determines which extension to run most often after experimenting with which ones improve the ad’s conversion.

-The best extension to use in my opinion.
+The best extension to use, in my opinion.
 This is a must-use.
-Breakdown the zip code or market you’re using into smaller sub-markets.
-I typically receive more traffic and results from these sitelink extensions than the actual ad itself.
+Break down the zip code or market you’re using into smaller sub-markets.
+I typically receive more traffic and results from these Sitelink extensions than the ad itself.

-Similar to a sitelink extension in that it shows up below your actual advertisement, however, they are not clickable.
-These just give the user more information about your services or what the ad promotes.
+Similar to a Sitelink extension, it shows up below your advertisement.
+However, they are not clickable.
+These give the user more information about your services or what the ad promotes.
 These help increase the results of your main advertisement.

-This ads the ability for users to one-click call to you.
-This is most likely the least effective extension, however, when used it can be a quick and easy way to get high quality leads calling you.
+This Google ad extension allows users to one-click call you.
+This is most likely the least effective extension for a real estate agent.
+However, it can be a quick and easy way to get high-quality leads calling you.

 Setup Ad Group

-Ad groups are groups of ads that you want categorized together.
-I typically setup an ad group for each zip code.
-Within that ad group you can create one or more ads, with different headlines and descriptions so you can split test which is most effective.
+Ad groups are groups of ads that you want to be categorized together.
+I typically set up an ad group for each zip code.
+Within that ad group, you can create one or more ads with different headlines and descriptions to split-test which is most effective.

-My keywords typically take the form of "homes for sale +78247” (no quotes).
+My keywords typically include “homes for sale +78247” (no quotes).
 The plus sign ensures that the zip code is used exactly as written.
-However, homes for sale can be reworded if Google feels that the users keyword is related.
+However, homes for sale can be reworded if Google feels that the user’s keyword is related.

 Creating the Ad

-To create the most effective ad you will need to determine what your headline and description will be to get users to click your ad and where you’ll want to send them once they’ve clicked.
+To create the most effective ad, you will need to determine your headline and description to get users to click your ad and where you’ll want to send them once they’ve clicked on it.

 This should send users to a landing page.
 This landing page should be an IDX website of yours that has a built-in lead capture form on it.
-This lead capture form should pop-up automatically after a fixed amount of time or properties the user has looked at.
-There are many services that offer this type of website – kvCORE, Firepoint, BoomTown, Commissions INC. – to name a few.
+This lead capture form should pop up automatically after a fixed amount of time or properties the user has looked at.
+Many services offer this type of website – kvCORE, Firepoint, BoomTown, Commissions INC. – to name a few.

 Don’t just send clients to your root domain.
 Make sure they land on the page with the most relevant results based on what they are searching for.
 This will help keep your bounce rate low, so the user will spend more time on your page before clicking away.

-Be sure to use the keyword that you are targeting in your headline and make it clear to your target audience what they will get when they click on your ad.
+Be sure to use the keyword you are targeting in your headline and make it clear to your target audience what they will get when they click on your ad.
 This way, you ensure that you are only getting leads who are genuinely interested in what you’re offering.

 Customize the display path so that it incorporates your keywords.

-Google Adwords will tell you exactly what your CTR is.
+Google Adwords will tell you precisely what your CTR is.
 Anything above 10% is doing great.
 5% is average.
-If below 5% you may want to reconsider your headline and description.
+If below 5%, you may want to reconsider your headline and description.

 Traffic to Lead Ratio

 Determine how much traffic it takes to generate one lead.
-In my example, I had 270 clicks and 12 leads generated.
-This equals 4.4% which is a decent conversion ratio from traffic to lead.
-If you are getting less than that you may want to consider your landing page and lead capture form.
+In my example, I had 270 clicks, and 12 leads generated.
+This equals 4.4%, a decent conversion ratio from traffic to lead.
+If you are getting less than that, you may consider changing your landing page and lead capture form.
 If you are getting better than that, then kudos to you!

 Lead to Client Ratio

-Be sure you track your conversion ratio from lead all the way to closed deal.
+Be sure you track your conversion ratio from lead to a closed deal.
 This is the most important key metric.
-If you don’t track this long-term you can not measure your return on investment.
-It takes around 6 months before you'll know any meaningful data on this.
+If you don’t track this long-term, you can not measure your return on investment.
+It takes around six months to know any meaningful data on this.

 Best Practices for Internet Leads

-- Be sure to touch every lead 5 times in the first day.
+Second, touch every lead five times on the first day.
 A touch includes text messages, emails, and phone calls.
 While this may seem like a lot, it’s crucial to put in that effort to stay top of mind.

 Google Ads for Real Estate Conclusion